Finance manager

 What it's like

-report to the Chief Financial Officer
+reporting to the Chief Financial Officer (CFO)

-ensure financial regulatory standards are met
+ensuring financial regulatory standards are met

-monitor processes and procedures for accounting and financial reporting
+monitoring processes and procedures for accounting and financial reporting

-be responsible for tax information
+being responsible for tax information

-oversee management accounting and budgetary processes
+overseeing management accounting and budgetary processes

 Explore more information about this job